TimothyTakudzwa/CRUD-Interview/readme.md

 1. Create a web application to record:

-o  <ul><li> A list of people (first name, surname, date of birth, age (calculated field)).</li>
+ <ul><li> A list of people (first name, surname, date of birth, age (calculated field)).</li>

-o  <li> A list of attribute types e.g. Height, Hair Colour, Weight etc.  These should not be hardcoded but a list the user can add / edit and delete.</li>
+<li> A list of attribute types e.g. Height, Hair Colour, Weight etc.  These should not be hardcoded but a list the user can add / edit and delete.</li>

-o   <li>Ability to link one or more attributes with a corresponding value when editing a person.</li></ul>
+<li>Ability to link one or more attributes with a corresponding value when editing a person.</li></ul>

 2. The list of people must use a Bootstrap compatible grid to display data, sortable and filterable on first name, surname.